leandro-lorenzini/open-vault/readme.md

 ### Project status and disclaimer
-It's been a few years that I don't do full-stack development, so code reviews and tests are highly appreciated.
+This is a new project, and I only work on it during my free time, so I'm more than happy to have collaborators.
+Feel free to challenge the concept, the code logic and to create pull requests with improvements.